NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

          EVT tab - Selected ground motions in IM space

 Note that *approximated* IM values are used for this ground motion selection.
-The approximated IMs are read from the flat file PEER provides, and geometric mean is used to average out the two horizontal directional components.
+The approximated IMs are read from the flat file PEER provides, and the geometric mean is used to average out the two horizontal directional components.
 Therefore the actual IM used as the surrogate input may not exactly match the IM value shown in the above figure.
 The yellow dots represent the selected 100 ground motion records having corresponding IMs, blue/red dots represent the center of each bin, i.e. anchor point.
 It is colored red when no matching ground motion is found to be close to the anchor point.
 This informs users how good the IM coverage is.

 .. warning::  Note that the surrogate modeling algorithms are stronger in "interpolation" rather than extrapolation.
-Therefore, when later using the pre-trained surrogate model to predict the response of the structure subjected to a new (untrained) IM values (e.g. :ref:`example 10<eeuq-0010>`), it is important to make sure the IMs of the new ground motions are well covered by the domain of the training samples, i.e. it should lie the area that is shown blue in the above figure.
+Therefore, when later using the pre-trained surrogate model to predict the response of the structure subjected to new (untrained) IM values (e.g. :ref:`example 10<eeuq-0010>`), it is important to make sure the IMs of the new ground motions are well covered by the domain of the training samples, i.e. it should lie the area that is shown blue in the above figure.
 Otherwise, the prediction from the surrogate model is likely not reliable.

 4. The **FEM tab** is kept as default.